nusco/narjillos/README.md

 ####Mutation

-Each time a narjillo eats a piece of food, it lays an egg that contains a full copy of the narjillo's genotype.
+Each time a narjillo eats a piece of food, its energy rises.
+If the energy is over a certain amount, the narjillo uses it to lay an egg that contains a full copy of the narjillo's own genotype.
 The egg hatches after a short while, giving birth to the phenotype --- a new baby narjillo.

 However, here is a twist: when the parent's genotype is copied into the egg, random errors can happen.
 These errors (called "mutations") mean that, while the copy probably resembles the original, it also has a few differences --- which typically result in a child with slightly different body shape, movement style, or color.